Sedum: As food

 The leaves of most stonecrops are edible, excepting Sedum rubrotinctum, although toxicity has also been reported in some other species.
 The juice from the stems and leaves may irritate skin if handled excessively.

 Sedum reflexum, known as "prickmadam", "stone orpine", or "crooked yellow stonecrop", is occasionally used as a salad leaf or herb in Europe, including the United Kingdom.
 It has a slightly astringent sour taste.

 Sedum divergens, known as "spreading stonecrop", was eaten by First Nations people in northwest British Columbia.
 The plant is used as a salad herb by the Haida and the Nisga'a people.
 It is common in the Nass Valley of British Columbia.

 Biting stonecrop (Sedum acre) contains high quantities of piperidine alkaloids (namely (+)-sedridine, (−)-sedamine, sedinone and isopelletierine), which give it a sharp, peppery, acrid taste and make it somewhat toxic.

 Roofing

 Sedum can be used to provide a roof covering in green roofs, where they are preferred to grasses.
 Examples include Ford's Dearborn, Michigan Truck Plant, which has a living roof with 454,000 sqft of sedum.
 The Rolls-Royce Motor Cars plant in Goodwood, England, has a 242,000 sqft roof complex covered in Sedum, the largest in the United Kingdom.
 Nintendo of America's roof is covered in some 75,000 sqft of Sedum.
 The Javits Center in New York City is covered with 292,000 sqft of Sedum.

 Green tramway

-Berlin's Prenzlauer Allee, Le Mans, and Warsaw, for example, plant sedum in between rails of some tramways as a low maintenance alternative to grass.
+Berlin's Prenzlauer Allee, Le Mans, Bratislava and Warsaw, for example, plant sedum in between rails of some tramways as a low maintenance alternative to grass.
 This provides beautification, a permeable surface for water management, and noise reduction.